TeamHypersomnia/Hypersomnia/README.md

 # Features

 - **[24 unique firearms!](https://hypersomnia.xyz/weapons)**
-  - And an extra 4 grenade types, 7 melee weapons and 6 magic spells.
+  - And an extra 4 grenade types, 7 melee weapons as well as 6 magic spells!
 - **[10 community maps](https://hypersomnia.xyz/arenas)** and counting!
 - **2 game modes**: *Bomb defusal* and *Gun game*.
 - An **in-game map editor** that lets you host a **work-in-progress map** to *instantly* play it with your friends, **even behind a router!**